 Storing sensitive data without a backup is a bit like having a football team with no subs.

 From a financial point of view, losing data can be catastrophic.
 This could be because customers no longer trust that you can protect their personal information, or because you have physically lost customer data and are unable to re-establish the relationships.

 On top of all this, the Information Commissioner’s Office (ICO) can impose cut-throat fines for data protection non-compliance, which is the last thing you need after a data breach.

 How to Backup Securely?

 Bob’s Business has spent years helping organisations instil a cyber secure culture, including how to backup sensitive information.
-Below is a selection of Bob’s Top Tips, taken from our GCHQ-accredited Cyber Security Awareness module, which boasts engagement rates of over 90%.
+Below is a selection of Bob’s Top Tips, taken from our NCSC-accredited Cyber Security Awareness module, which boasts engagement rates of over 90%.

 - Your backup storage should be at an external site.
 This would mean that if your primary site was compromised, your information wouldn’t be.

 - Many Cloud-based storage systems offer an auto-save option, which saves work as it’s being done and lowers the risk of loss.
 You can implement automatic saving into your work software, or introduce a daily backup policy for your staff.